-According to the U.S. Bureau of Economic Analysis advance estimate, the inflation-adjusted U.S. gross domestic product, or GDP, rose by 2.4% in 2014, compared with an increase of 2.2% in 2013.
-According to the U.S. Bureau of Labor Statistics as of January 2015, the economy created an estimated 3.2 million non-farm jobs in 2014 and 2.4 million non-farm jobs in 2013.
-The unemployment rate declined to 5.6% in December 2014 from 6.7% in December 2013.
-In January 2015, non-farm payrolls increased by 257,000 jobs, and the unemployment rate increased to 5.7%.
+According to the U.S. Bureau of Economic Analysis advance estimate, the inflation-adjusted U.S. gross domestic product, or GDP, rose by 2.4% in both 2015 and 2014.
+According to the U.S. Bureau of Labor Statistics as of January 2016, the economy created an estimated 2.8 million non-farm jobs in 2015 and 3.0 million non-farm jobs in 2014.
+The unemployment rate declined to 5.0% in December 2015 from 5.6% in December 2014.
+In January 2016, non-farm payrolls increased by 151,000 jobs, and the unemployment rate decreased to 4.9%.

-The most comprehensive measure of the unemployment rate, which includes those working part-time who would rather work full-time (part-time workers for economic reasons) and those not looking for work but who want to work and are available for work (discouraged workers), declined to 11.2% in December 2014 from 13.1% in December 2013.
+The most comprehensive measure of the unemployment rate, which includes those working part-time who would rather work full-time and those not looking for work but who want to work and are available for work, declined to 9.9% in December 2015 from 11.2% in December 2014.

-Housing activity was mixed in 2014 as compared with 2013.
-Total existing home sales of 4.9 million units in 2014 represent a decrease of 3.1% from 2013, compared with a 9.2% increase in 2013, according to data from the National Association of REALTORS®.
-Sales of foreclosed homes and preforeclosure, or "short," sales (together, "distressed sales") accounted for 11% of existing home sales in December 2014, compared with 14% in December 2013.
-According to the U.S. Census Bureau, new single-family home sales increased 1.2% in 2014, after increasing by 16.6% in 2013.
-Homebuilding activity continued to increase in 2014, as single-family housing starts rose approximately 5% in 2014, compared with an increase of 15% in 2013.
-Multifamily starts rose approximately 16% in 2014, compared with an increase of 25% in 2013.
+Housing activity improved in 2015 as compared with 2014.
+Total existing home sales of 5.3 million units in 2015 represent an increase of 6.5% from 2014, compared with a 2.9% decrease in 2014, according to data from the National Association of REALTORS®.
+Sales of foreclosed homes and preforeclosure, or "short," sales (together, "distressed sales") accounted for 8% of existing home sales in December 2015, compared with 11% in December 2014.
+According to the U.S. Census Bureau, new single-family home sales increased 14.5% in 2015, after increasing by 1.9% in 2014.
+Homebuilding activity continued to increase in 2015, as single-family housing starts rose approximately 10% in 2015, compared with an increase of 5% in 2014.
+Multifamily starts rose approximately 11% in 2015, compared with an increase of 16% in 2014.

-At the end of 2014, the number of months' supply, or the inventory/sales ratio, of available existing homes and of new homes were each below their historical average.
-According to the U.S. Census Bureau, the months' supply of new single-family unsold homes was 5.5 months as of December 31, 2014, compared with 5.1 months as of December 31, 2013.
-According to the National Association of REALTORS®, the months' supply of existing unsold homes was 4.4 months as of December 31, 2014, compared with a 4.6 months' supply as of December 31, 2013.
+At the end of 2015, the number of months' supply, or the inventory/sales ratio, of available existing homes and of new homes were each below their historical average.
+According to the U.S. Census Bureau, the months' supply of new single-family unsold homes was 5.2 months as of December 31, 2015, compared with 5.1 months as of December 31, 2014.
+According to the National Association of REALTORS®, the months' supply of existing unsold homes was 3.9 months as of December 31, 2015, compared with a 4.4 months' supply as of December 31, 2014.

-The overall mortgage market serious delinquency rate, which has trended down since peaking in the fourth quarter of 2009, remained historically high at 4.7% as of September 30, 2014 (the latest date for which information is available), according to the Mortgage Bankers Association National Delinquency Survey, compared with 5.4% as of December 31, 2013.
-We provide information about Fannie Mae's serious delinquency rate, which also decreased during 2014, in "Executive Summary-Single-Family Guaranty Book of Business-Credit Performance."
+The overall mortgage market serious delinquency rate fell to 3.4% as of December 31, 2015, according to the Mortgage Bankers Association's National Delinquency Survey, its lowest level since the third quarter of 2007, compared with 4.5% as of December 31, 2014.
+We provide information about Fannie Mae's serious delinquency rate, which also decreased during 2015, in "Executive Summary-Single-Family Guaranty Book of Business-Credit Performance."

-Despite recent improvement in the housing market and declining delinquency rates, approximately one out of twelve borrowers was delinquent or in foreclosure during the third quarter of 2014, according to the Mortgage Bankers Association National Delinquency Survey.
+Despite recent improvement in the housing market and declining delinquency rates, approximately one out of fifteen borrowers was delinquent or in foreclosure during the fourth quarter of 2015, according to the Mortgage Bankers Association National Delinquency Survey.